virtual-cast/Zenject/README.md

 This works because when the scene changes or your unity application is closed, the unity event `OnDestroy()` is called on all MonoBehaviours, including the SceneContext class, which then triggers `Dispose()` on all objects that are bound to `IDisposable`.

 You can also implement the `ILateDisposable` interface which works similar to `ILateTickable` in that it will be called after all `IDisposable` objects have been triggered.
-However, for most cases you're probably better off setting an explicit <a href="#update--initialization-order">execution order</a> instead if the order is an issue.
+However, for most cases you're probably better off setting an explicit [execution order](#update--initialization-order) instead if the order is an issue.

-## <a id="all-interfaces-shortcuts"></a>BindInterfacesTo and BindInterfacesAndSelfTo
+## BindInterfacesTo and BindInterfacesAndSelfTo

 If you end up using the `ITickable`, `IInitializable`, and `IDisposable` interfaces as described above, you will often end up with code like this: